 Register for Orientation

-International Student Orientation is a mandatory program for all new exchange students attending the UA in Fall 2018.
-Orientation for all students begins Tuesday, August 7, 2018 at 7:30 am in the North Ballroom of the Student Union.
+International Student Orientation is a mandatory program for all new exchange students attending the UA in Spring 2019.
+Orientation for all students begins Thursday, January 3 at 8:00 am in the North Ballroom of the Student Union.

 Each day is mandatory, and you will not be permitted to register for classes if you do not attend.

 Undergraduate Exchange Students: Register for International Student Orientation through the Next Steps Center.

 Graduate Exchange Students: Register for International Student Orientation.

 The cost for orientation is $125 for undergraduate exchange students and $75 for graduate exchange students.
 The fee will be posted directly to your UAccess account after the semester begins.